radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 regular method, like the contributors one?
 All more reasons why changes could happen to the class.

-Active Record flies in the face of the Single Responsibility Principle.
+An Active Record model flies in the face of the Single Responsibility Principle.
 I would go as far as to say this: Active Record leads you to writing code that is hard to maintain from the very first time you set foot in a Rails application.
 Just look at any sizeable Rails application.
 The models are usually the messiest part and I really believe Active Record is the cause.

 Having a well-defined boundary between different pieces of code makes it easier to work with each piece.
 Validations and persistence should be their own